Jack12816/avm-motion-trigger/README.md

 ### From Source

-For all non-ArchLinux systems you can install the software the old way by building it from source (`make build`) and fire a `make install`.
+For all non-Arch Linux systems you can install the software the old way by building it from source (`make build`) and fire a `make install`.
 The project is not configured by autotools, but the makefiles makes use of the [standard directory variables][].
 Forthermore you can specify a `DESTDIR` variable for